Commensurate-incommensurate Mott transition without magnetic field: emergence of nematic Luttinger liquid in XXZ chain

-\paragraph{Conclusion.} We report a very rich phase diagram of quantum XXZ spin-1/2 chain with nearest-neighbor ferromagnetic exchange $\Delta_1$ and next-nearest-neighbor antiferromagnetic exchange $\Delta_2$ at zero magnetization.
-We have discovered two Pokrovsky-Talapov commensurate-incommensurate transitions in the strongly interacting regime, leading respectively to the condensation of an incommensurate nematic Luttinger liquid with phase separation and a composite liquid with central charge $c=2$.
-The most surprising aspect is that these two transitions occur in the absence of any magnetic field or dopping as opposed to a generically accepted theory~\cite{giam}.
+\paragraph{Conclusion.} We report a very rich phase diagram of a quantum XXZ spin-1/2 chain with nearest-neighbor ferromagnetic exchange $\Delta_1$ and next-nearest-neighbor antiferromagnetic exchange $\Delta_2$ at fixed zero magnetization and without magnetization constraint.
+We have discovered two Pokrovsky-Talapov commensurate-incommensurate transitions in the strongly interacting regime, leading respectively to the condensation of an incommensurate phase with central charge $c=2$ and an incommensurate nematic Luttinger liquid.
+We interpret the former as comprising both a single-magnon gapless mode and an incommensurate one.
+The most surprising aspect is that these two transitions occur in the absence of any magnetic field or doping as opposed to a generically accepted theory~\cite{giam}.
 Instead, these Pokrovsky-Talapov transitions are enabled by the competition between $\Delta_1$ and $\Delta_2$ when both are strong enough.
-We also provide numerical evidence for the nature of these gapless phases: the first emerges through the condensation of bound spin pairs as the antiferromagnetic-like gap closes continuously, whereas the second arises from the continuous softening and subsequent proliferation of domain walls (holes of spin pairs) out of a ferromagnetic-like gapped phase.
+We also provide numerical and analytical evidence for the nature of these gapless phases: the first arises from the continuous softening and subsequent proliferation of kink-antikink discommensuration pairs out of an antiferromagnetic-like gapped phase, whereas the second marks the condensation of two-magnon bound pairs as the ferromagnetic-like gap closes continuously.
 This pairwise condensation of quasiparticles, or more generally, the condensation of complex objects, defines an alternative mechanism for commensurate-incommensurate Mott transitions.
-The associated incommensurate quadrupolar Luttinger liquids arise purely due to frustration, without any external magnetic field - a scenario that, to our knowledge, has not been reported before.
+The associated incommensurate critical phases arise purely due to frustration, without any external magnetic field -- an exciting scenario that, to our knowledge, has not been reported before.

-\paragraph{Acknowledgements} J.F. is indebted to Bowy La Rivière for providing his DMRG code used in this work, and thanks Edmond Orignac for valuable discussions.
-N.C. acknowledges useful discussions with Thierry Giamarchi and Philippe Lecheminant.
+\paragraph{Acknowledgements} J. F. is indebted to Bowy La Rivière for providing his DMRG code used in this work, and thanks Edmond Orignac for valuable discussions.
+N. C. acknowledges useful discussions with Thierry Giamarchi and Philippe Lecheminant.
 This research has been supported by the Julian Schwinger Foundation.
+N. C. acknowledges support from the Royal Society (grant number URFR1251326).
 Numerical simulations have been performed with the Dutch national e-infrastructure with the support of the SURF Cooperative and at the DelftBlue HPC.